 It is easy to judge cheaters, especially if you were hurt by your partner’s infidelity before.
-However, cheaters are not necessarily bad people, although they have made decisions that led to hurting their partners.
+However, cheaters are not necessarily bad people, although they have made decisions that end up hurting their partners.

 1. Identify why it happens

-As with any problem in life, understanding the reason for cheating is the crucial step to eradicating it.
+As with any problem in life, understanding the reason for cheating is crucial to eradicating it.
 Ask yourself, “Why am I tempted to cheat?”
 What precedes cheating behavior patterns?
 To stop infidelity, you need to comprehend what leads to it.